AlexEneas/Harmoniq/README.md

 # 🎧 Harmoniq

-Create harmonically-compatible, BPM-aware playlists directly from your **Rekordbox XML export**.
+Create harmonically-compatible, BPM-aware playlists directly from your **Rekordbox Collection**.
 Harmoniq helps DJs, radio hosts, and producers generate **mix-ready playlists** that flow naturally — both musically and rhythmically.

 > ⚠️ Rekordbox XML export is required (not the database).